ChoGGi/SurvivingMars_CheatMods/Tutorials/Misc.md

 To get your mod path (if user renames your mod folder):
 Mods["MOD_ID"].path

-List all objects on the map (zoom close into the ground for 200-400 ticks faster):
+List all objects (zoom close into the ground for 200-400 ticks faster):
-OpenExamine(GetObjects{})
+OpenExamine(GetObjects{area = ""})
+^ area means all objects (default ignores items not on the maps).
 Just domes:
 OpenExamine(GetObjects{class = "Dome"})